Zaikur/BellSystem/README.md

 ## Optimizations
 **Significant optimizations that were introduced during development:**
-*(i.e. Things I messed up and had to fix later)*
+*(i.e. Things I learned along the way)*
 1. JSON Storage: Efficiently stores and retrieves schedules, reducing EEPROM wear.
 (Yeah it's emulated, but it's still faster)
 2. File System Usage: Leveraging LittleFS for webpage storage significantly reduced server processing load by streaming files directly to the client.
 3. Dynamic Time Zone Handling: Using ezTime with Posix format for self-contained daylight saving adjustments, eliminating reliance on external timezone servers.
 4. EEPROM Management: Organized EEPROM use facilitates future modifications.
-5. Security: Removed all hardcoded credentials.
+5. Security: Removed all hard coded credentials.
 (Except the out of the box password, which you are strongly encouraged to change via system messages)

 ## Materials For This Project
 1. ESP8266 NodeMCU ESP-12E board (I used the one from HiLetgo)
 2. ESP8266 Breakout Board (To make wiring easier)
-3. 5 volt DC Power Supply (You could just use a USB cord to power it, but your relay will need power also)
+3. 5 volt DC Power Supply (You can use a USB cord to power the board, but your relay will also need power)
 4. 24 volt DC Power Supply (To power the bell, change this to what your bell requires)
 5. 5V One Channel  Relay (Make sure your board can trigger it with 3 volts)
 6. 5Amp - 10Amp Circuit Breaker (Just in case)
+7. A bell, or whatever you want to trigger on a schedule.

-**Here's my extremely rough diagram (Just pretend the light is a bell)**
+**Here's my extremely rough diagram (The light is the bell)**

 ![Wiring Diagram.](/images/wiring-diagram.jpg "Wiring Diagram")